Lobo (artist): Career

-In 2008, the Brazilian version of Rolling Stone celebrated two years of activities in the country, with a party with the theme “Attitude that changes the world”.
-To illustrate the theme, the magazine invited the artist, who made an exhibition where he portrayed some covers of the magazine and people who somehow changed the world, such as Ayrton Senna, Elvis Presley, Paulo Coelho, and Bob Marley among others.
+In 2008, the Brazilian version of Rolling Stone celebrated two years of activities in the country, with a party with the theme "Attitude that changes the world".
+To illustrate the theme, the magazine invited Lobo, who made an exhibition where he portrayed covers of the magazine and people who changed the world, such as Ayrton Senna, Elvis Presley, Paulo Coelho, and Bob Marley among others.

-In 2009 he took part in an exhibition at Casa Cor São Paulo, the artist contributed to this project with two canvases inspired by Burle Marx's work and traces and also counts on his art on the bathroom doors, where in mosaic formats he shows the face of the landscape artist.
+In 2009 Lobo took part in an exhibition at Casa Cor São Paulo, he contributed to the project with two canvases inspired by Burle Marx's work.

 In 2010, he created a mural for the Bookstore of Livraria Saraiva, highlighting the Brazilian writer Clarice Lispector, the poet Pablo Neruda and the writer Jorge Amado.

 In 2011 he was invited to participate in the Brazilian Festival in Amsterdam in the Netherlands.
-Held at the luxurious Mint Hotel, the exhibition “Sambadam” integrating cultural elements from the Netherlands and Brazil, the artist Lobo portrayed icons from both cultures such as Pelé, Carmen Miranda, Anne Frank (who he spent most of his life in Amsterdam), Caipirinha and the bicycles that are the most popular form of transport in the Netherlands.
+Held at the Mint Hotel, the exhibition "Sambadam" integrating cultural elements from the Netherlands and Brazil, the artist Lobo portrayed icons from both cultures such as Pelé, Carmen Miranda, Anne Frank (who spent most of her life in Amsterdam) and Caipirinha.

-In 2013 he participated in the M - exhibition from Marilyn Monroe to Madonna.
-The artist portrayed the two blondes in two paintings that pay homage to these two women who are recognized in the world.
-Madonna is recognized as the most successful musical artist by the Guinness World Records and Marilyn Monroe is an icon of the Culture of the United States according to The Guide to United States Popular Culture.
-Part of the income collected at the exhibition was donated to the NGO Banco de Alimentos, which fights hunger and food waste.
+In 2013 he participated in the M – exhibition from Marilyn Monroe to Madonna.
+Lobo contributed two paintings to the exhibition.